awsdocs/amazon-kendra-developer-guide/doc_source/filtering.md

         )
 ```

 Facet information, such as the document count, is returned in the `FacetResults` response array\.
 You use the contents to display faceted search suggestions in your application\.
 For example, if the document attribute "City" contains the city that a search could apply to, use that information to display a list of city searches\.
 Users can choose a city to filter their search results\.
-To make the faceted search, call [Query](API_Query.md) and use the chosen document attribute to filter the results\.
-For an example, see [Using document attributes to filter search results](#search-filtering)\.
+To make the faceted search, call the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html) API and use the chosen document attribute to filter the results\.

 You can display up to 10 facet values per facet for a query, and only one nested facet within a facet\.
 If you want to increase these limits, contact [Support](http://aws.amazon.com/contact-us/)\.
 If you want to limit the number of facet values per facet to less than 10, you can specify this in the `Facet` object\.